daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D23-24: Sept 2-3 2017

+**Today's Progress**: Started my Weather project.
+Having a problem with parsing the XML response so will most likely rewrite as JSON - I think this will be a better lesson for me anyway.

+**Thoughts:** Trying to get more scheduled and structured - sit down at the computer and take 5 min to decide what to focus on this session - rather than stabbing around on the internet.
+Story of my life, right?

 ## R1D22: Aug 30 2017

 **Today's Progress**: Finished my brother's website and handed it over to him, and finished my Random Quote Machine and submitted it!
 Even got the Twitter bit going.
 What a day!